mhj9210/simple-people-search/README.md

-Very simple people search app just using react.
+Just a very simple 5 minute people search app only using react.